romanwixinger/profiles-rest-api/documentation/TestGET.md

    print(test_get.json())
   ```

-  This request should get a status 201 Created and print:
+  This request should get a status 200 OK and print:
   ```python
   [
       {